revarbat/pymuv/MUVREF.rst

 | ``fmtstring``    | ``fmtstring()``    | Argument ordering completely reversed.  |
 +------------------+--------------------+-----------------------------------------+

 Since MUF has kind of a messy namespace, you can *instead* include files with just the primitives you need, renamed a bit more sensibly.
-For example, if you include the file ``!fb6/obj`` You can get access to the standard fb6 object related primitives, renamed into the ``obj`` namespace such that MUF primitives like ``name`` and ``set`` are renamed to ``obj::name()`` and ``obj::set()``, leading to far less namespace polution.
+For example, if you include the file ``!fb6/obj`` You can get access to the standard fb6 object related primitives, renamed into the ``obj::`` namespace such that MUF primitives like ``name`` and ``set`` are renamed to ``obj::name()`` and ``obj::set()``, leading to far less namespace polution.
 The standard namespaced include files are as follows, in order of likely importance:

 +------------------+----------------+---------------------------------------------+
 |   Include File   |   NameSpace    |              What it declares               |